Skyhero-alt/Skyhero-alt/README.md

 - I am learning about scaling, system architecture and web3 these days.

-- One of my favourite tools these day is Docker
+- One of my favourite tools these days is Docker
 ```

 You can get in touch with me on the followng platforms